 5. Can be cleaned within the dishwasher

 The Polder THM-515 mercury–free cooking thermometer may be a traditional steel-style thermometer with a pan clip.
 It also has an insulated stay-cool handle.
-Suitable for a variety of uses, including candy, the thermometer gauge includes key temperature stages like candy and deep frying.
+Suitable for various uses, including candy, the thermometer gauge includes key temperature stages like candy and deep frying.

-This is a tall thermometer that measures a temperature range of between 75°F and 400°F and in contrast to many other sorts of thermometers, it’s dishwasher safe for easier cleaning.
+This is a tall thermometer that measures a temperature range between 75°F and 400°F. In contrast to many other thermometers, it’s dishwasher safe for easier cleaning.
 Like all thermometers, it is often susceptible to temperature fluctuations, so you’ll want to calibrate it regularly.

 - Steel thermometer